rlespinasse/shortify-git-revision/README.md

 # Shortify git revision

-> Github Action to shortify a git revision

-Produce short revision environment variable based on the input one.

-If a revision is a bad revision, this action will produce an error message and fail depending on `continue-on-error` input (This behavior can be override with `short-on-error` input).
+> [!NOTE]
+> A GitHub Action that generates shortened Git revision identifiers from full-length commit hashes and exposes them as environment variables.

+## Features

+- Converts full Git revisions into their shortened form
+- Validates revision format and handles invalid inputs
+- Provides both full and shortened revisions as environment variables
+- Configurable error handling for invalid revisions

+## Behavior

-`<NAME>`, and `<NAME>_SHORT` environment variable will only be available if the revision is not empty and valid.
+- Creates `<NAME>` and `<NAME>_SHORT` environment variables for valid revisions
+- Environment variables are only set when the input revision is non-empty and valid
+- Handles invalid revisions based on configuration:
+  - Fails by default (controlled by `continue-on-error` input)
+  - Can be customized using `short-on-error` input to override default behavior

 ## Usage